 Having problems between co-executors can happen, though it isn't something you think to plan for.
 Sibling rivalry or inability to get along can be just a couple of the causes.
 To learn more about this, be sure to visit back with our next blog post.

 Estate planning is one of the most important parts of life that often times get overlooked.
 If you've yet to begin planning or haven't updated in a while it might be time to think about doing so.
 Just contact our wills lawyer in Cary NC to begin estate planning, today.
-As always, for more information from Eldreth Law Firm, PC be sure to visit back with us, soon!
+As always, for more information from Eldreth Law Firm, PLLC be sure to visit back with us, soon!
 If you have any questions, contact us concerning any and all estate planning concerns!

 Are you looking for a wills lawyer in Cary NC?
-Contact Eldreth Law Firm, PC to schedule a consultation with us to get started with your estate plan.
+Contact Eldreth Law Firm, PLLC to schedule a consultation with us to get started with your estate plan.
 We are here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or DWI issues.